k8ssandra/k8ssandra-operator/docs/content/en/components/reaper/_index.md

     enabled: true
 ```

 The _control plane_ Reaper must use a _local_ storage because there's no Cassandra cluster yet.
 The local storage requires its own config, mostly to ensure enough disk space is allocated to Reaper.
-You can skip the `storageType` field, which will make the k8s cluster use whatever the default storage class is.
+You can skip the `storageClassName` field to use the default storage class, or set it to specify one explicitly.
 It's also a good idea to enable the `httpManagement`.
 This will make Reaper use HTTP instead of JMX when interacting with Cassandra.

 In order to enrol a k8ssandra cluster in the control plane Reaper, you'll need to add a `reaperRef` to the `reaper` section of the `K8ssandraCluster` manifest: